 Participants challenge themselves academically and gain crucial practical experience, by sharing and exchanging ideas with internationally renowned experts.

-It is organized jointly by the University of Vienna (Austria), the German Centre for Higher Education Research and Science Studies – DZHW (Germany), the KU Leuven (Belgium) and the EC3metrics Group of the University of Granada (Spain).
+It is organized jointly by University of Vienna (Austria), German Centre for Higher Education Research and Science Studies – DZHW (Germany), KU Leuven (Belgium), Berlin University Alliance (Germany), Sapienza University of Rome (Italy) and EC3metrics Group of the University of Granada (Spain).

 - Definition, history and institutionalization of bibliometrics, scientometrics and informetrics